Blyth, Northumberland: 13th-16th centuries

+20th century

 Industry in Blyth reached its peak in the first half of the 20th century.
 At this time it boasted one of the largest shipbuilding yards on the North East coast, with five dry docks and four building slipways.
 During the First and Second World Wars, the Blyth shipyards built many ships for the Royal Navy including the first aircraft carrier, HMS Ark Royal in 1914.
 Blyth also served as a submarine base during both wars.
+Blyth was bombed a number of times during World War II.
+Landmarks such as the railway station (now Morrisons), the Wallaw Cinema (now Wetherspoons), and houses took damage.
 By 1930, the port of Blyth was exporting 5.5 million tons of coal, and by the early 1960s, reached its peak with over six million tons.
 Blyth A and Blyth B power stations, collectively known as Blyth Power Station, were opened in 1958 and 1962.
 Blyth A was the first power station in Britain to have 120 megawatt sets installed, while Blyth B was the first to be fitted with 275 megawatt sets.

 During the 1960s, Blyth entered a period of steep decline.
 Following the Beeching report, the railway into Blyth was closed in 1965; and in 1966, economic depression resulted in the closure of the shipyards.
 As the demand for coal fell, due to the increasing use of oil, natural gas and nuclear power as energy sources, the following years saw the closure of many collieries in the area.
 By the 1980s, the only one left in the town was Bates' Pit, which closed in 1986.
 In January 2002, Blyth Power Station was closed and demolished in stages, and on 7 December 2003, its four chimneys were felled.